-Net Sales increased due to higher pricing, mix and higher organic sales driven by conversions to our fiber-based packaging solutions partially offset by unfavorable foreign currency exchange.
+Net Sales increased due to higher pricing, mix, higher organic sales driven by conversions to our fiber-based packaging solutions and new product introductions partially offset by lower core packaging volumes in beverage, convenience and food and unfavorable foreign currency exchange.

-Income from Operations decreased due to commodity inflation primarily related to external board and energy, other inflation (primarily labor and benefits), unfavorable foreign currency exchange and additional impairment charges of \$4 million related to the Company's planned divestiture of its Russian operations.
+Income from Operations increased due to higher pricing and higher organic sales partially offset by commodity inflation primarily related to external board and energy, other inflation (primarily labor and benefits), unfavorable foreign currency exchange and lower core packaging volumes in certain market segments.
+Income from Operations also increased due to a reduction in impairment charges in the first six months of 2023 compared to 2022 related to the Company's planned divestiture of its Russian operations.
 Refer to "Note 14 - Impairment and Divestiture of Russian Business" in the Notes to Condensed Consolidated Financial Statements for additional information.
-The decrease is partially offset by higher pricing, mix and higher organic sales.